-On April 7, 2008, Vishay sold the automotive modules and subsystems business unit ("ASBU") acquired on April 1, 2007 as part of the acquisition of the PCS business of International Rectifier.
+On April 7, 2008, we sold the automotive modules and subsystems business unit ("ASBU") acquired on April 1, 2007 as part of the acquisition of the PCS business of International Rectifier.
 The operations of ASBU have been classified as discontinued operations for the entire period of ownership.
-Including the loss from discontinued operations, the net loss for the year ended December 31, 2008 was \$1,731.4 million, compared to net earnings of \$130.8 million for the year ended December 31, 2007.
+Including the loss from discontinued operations, the net loss attributable to Vishay stockholders for the year ended December 31, 2008 was \$1,732.2 million.